DS003029: ieeg dataset, 35 subjects#

 Fragility Multi-Center Retrospective Study

 Acquisitions include ECoG and SEEG.
 Each run specifies a different snapshot of EEG data from that specific subject’s session.
 For seizure sessions, this means that each run is a EEG snapshot around a different seizure event.
+For additional clinical metadata about each subject, refer to the clinical Excel table in the publication.

 Data Availability